Multivariate Bayesian variable selection with application to multi-trait genetic fine mapping: Simulation

-Each simulation is replicated for 100 times.
-To benchmark our method, we compare to the other multivariate Bayesian variable selection methods including Multivariate Bayesian Sparse Group Spike-and-Slab (MBSGS) \citep{liquet2017bayesian} and Multivariate Sum of Single Effects Regression (mvSuSIE) \citep{wang2020simple}, the multivariate regularization methods including remMAP \citep{peng2010regularized} and MSGLasso \citep{li2015multivariate}, as well as the popular Bayesian fine mapping method CAVIAR \citep{hormozdiari2014caviar} and PAINTOR \citep{kichaev2017improved}.
-Although mvBIMBAM is a multivariate method that may be used in genetic fine mapping applications, we choose not to include it in our comparisons because of its underlying goal to detect causal relationship among different responses which differs from the main goal of fine mapping.
-We assess the variable selection performance of each method using Area Under the ROC Curve (AUC) and the prediction performance using Mean Square Error (MSE).
-In addition, we also assess how the actual false discovery rate (FDR; the number of false positives/the number of claimed positives) and false omission rates (FOR; the number of false negatives/number of claimed negatives) are controlled at a nominal FDR level of 10\%.
+Each simulation was replicated for 100 times.
+To benchmark our method, we compared to the other multivariate Bayesian variable selection methods including Multivariate Bayesian Sparse Group Spike-and-Slab (MBSGS) \citep{liquet2017bayesian} and Multivariate Sum of Single Effects Regression (mvSuSiE) \citep{wang2020simple, zou2023mvsusie} using both overall PIP and trait-specific lfsr to rank the SNPs, the multivariate regularization methods including remMAP \citep{peng2010regularized} and MSGLasso \citep{li2015multivariate}, as well as the popular Bayesian fine mapping method CAVIAR \citep{hormozdiari2014caviar} and PAINTOR \citep{kichaev2017improved}.
+Although mvBIMBAM is a multivariate method that may be used in genetic fine mapping applications, we chose not to include it in our comparisons because of its underlying goal to detect causal relationship among different responses which differs from the main goal of fine mapping.
+We assessed both the variable selection and prediction performance of each method.
+For each method, we sorted the features by the main output measure for inference (e.g. PIP or lfsr for mvSuSiE).
+To eliminate the influence of arbitrary cutoffs in different methods, we derived sensitivity and specificity of variable selection under different cutoffs and calculated the area under the receiver operating curves (AUC) for a fair comparison.
+To evaluate prediction performance, we estimated the coefficients for all regression model based methods (mvBaSH, MBSGS, mvSuSiE, remMAP and MSGLasso) and used a five-fold cross-validation to calculate Mean Square Prediction Error (MSPE), defined as the average of $\text{MSPE}=\frac{1}{q\cdot n_{\text{test}}}\sum_{i=1}^{n_{\text{test}}}\sum_{k=1}^{q}\left((\textbf{X}^{\text{test}}\hat{\textbf{B}})_{i,k}-\textbf{Y}^{\text{test}}_{i,k}\right)^2$ over all five folds, where $n_{\text{test}}$ is the sample size in the testing set.
+In addition, we also assessed how the actual false discovery rate (FDR; the number of false positives/the number of claimed positives) and false omission rates (FOR; the number of false negatives/number of claimed negatives) were controlled at a nominal FDR level of 10\%.

 R was used to run all methods.
-For both our method and MBSGS, we ran for 7500 MCMC iterations with the first 2500 iterations as burn-in.
+For both our method and MBSGS, in Scenarios (I)-(IV) we ran for 10000 MCMC iterations with the first 7500 iterations as burn-in.
 To calculate sensitivity and specificity for remMap and MSGLasso, a variety of tuning parameters were considered.
-For a more comprehensive evaluation, we also performed the same simulations scenario with signal strength $\beta_{gj,k}=0.5$ and the results were included in the Supplement.